Agoric/documentation/main/ertp/guide/purses-and-payments.md

 more detail, click the method's name to go to its entry in the [ERTP API Reference](/ertp/api/).
 - [`payment.getAllegedBrand()`](../api/payment.md#payment-getallegedbrand)
-  - Returns a `brand`, indicating what kind of digital asset the `payment` purports to be.
-Since a `payment` is not trusted, this result should be
+  - Return the `brand` indicating the kind of digital asset this `payment` purports to be and which `issuer` to use with it.
-   treated with suspicion.
-Either verify the value, or check the result when you use it.
-Any successful operation by the `issuer` for that `brand` done on the `payment` verifies the `payment`.
+    Because `payments` are not trusted, any method calls on them should be treated with suspicion and verified elsewhere.
+Any successful operation by an `issuer` on a `payment` verifies it.

 ### Other objects' Payment-related methods: